-- Combined honours usually consists of the thesis and two coursework subjects in one area of study (37.5 + 25 = 62.5 points) and three coursework subjects in the combined area of study (37.5 points).
+- Combined honours usually consists of a 50 points thesis (15,000 words), a research methods subject (12.50 points)in one area of study and two coursework subjects in the combined area of study (25 points).

 Please note: this structure may vary depending on specialisation.

-You are required to achieve an honours grade (ie. H1, H2A, H2B, H3) for each component of assessment in fourth year, and an overall grade of at least H3.
+Honours studentsw are required to achieve an honours grade (ie. H1, H2A, H2B, H3) for each subject and thesis component of their course in order to complete to the degree.

 For information on policies that govern this degree, see Academic Services Policy listed as part of the University Melbourne Policy Framework.
 Students also should also refer to information on the Student Policy Directory

 Please note that some specialisations are not available in pure honours and must be taken in combination with another area - consult each area for more details.

 1. The Selection Committee will evaluate the applicant's ability to pursue the course successfully using the following criteria: